cascadiajs/cascadiajs/app/markdown/2025/next-steps/lightning-stage.md

 ### Talk Length

 If you are giving a Lightning Stage Talk, you will have 10 minutes max.
 No exceptions.

-If you are giving a Main Stage Talk, you will have 25 minutes max.
-No exceptions.

 A few comments about this: